The Editor is appointed for a three-year period which is renewable.

-An Attribution-Non-Commercial Creative Commons licence (CC-BY-NC 4.0) applies to all articles published in the South African Dental Journal (SADJ).
+An Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) applies to all articles published in the South African Dental Journal (SADJ).
 Articles are available to users for any lawful, non-commercial purpose to be read, copied, distributed, adapted or re-published without permission or fees, provided only that the author and original site of publication are properly acknowledged.

 Digital Preservation Policy

-This journal utilises the Portico system to create permanent archives of the journal for purposes of preservation and restoration.
-Click here to view SADJ in the Portico Keeper's Registry.
+SADJ utilises both the Portico and the PKP Preservation Network (PN) systems to create permanent archives of the journal for purposes of preservation and restoration.
+Click here to view PELJ/PER in the Portico Keeper's Registry.